MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+As can be seen from the details above, the best AutoML Run algoritm 'VotingEnsemble' gave an accuracy of 0.87 which was higher than the Hyperdrive run accuracy of 0.83.
+Hence, the AutoML run best model was chosen for deployment as can be seen below.

 ![Figure  - AutoML Run - Model Deployment - 1 ](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Deployed_Model_1.png)

 AutoML Run - Best Model - Deployment 1